searchspring/snap/packages/snap-client/README.md

   `maxSize`: to adjust the maximum size of the cache allowed to be stored in localStorage (in kb - Defaults to `200`,

   `purgeable`: to allow auto purging of the requests from localstorage when maxSize is hit, based on time remaining to expiration.  - Defaults to `true` with the exception of `meta`,

+  `cache`: to allow preload the cache.
+This is primarily used to Email Recommendations.

 ## Standalone usage